eGFR Reference Tool (CKD-EPI 2021 Race-Free)

-Estimate your kidney function (glomerular filtration rate) from serum creatinine, age, and sex using the current gold-standard 2021 CKD-EPI race-free equation.
-See your KDIGO CKD stage instantly.
+Estimate kidney function (glomerular filtration rate) from serum creatinine, age, and sex using the 2021 race-free CKD-EPI equation.
+A wellness reference, not a diagnostic tool.

 mg/dL